AvonLobster/JAoC/README.md

 # JAoC
-Advent of Code with Java
+Advent of Code 2022 (and maybe other years) Spring Boot attempt.

+Run with `gradle bootRun`.

+Navigate to `localhost:8080/aoc/<year>/<day>` to get part 1 and 2 in JSON.

+Maybe create View if a puzzle inspires...